-Make the right equipment for your poultry operation!
+You can make the right equipment for your poultry operation

 - Mobile poultry hut design is important for poultry comfort and management.

-- The materials you choose impacts temperature, durability and the chance of predators catching birds.
+- The materials you choose impact temperature, durability and the chance of predators catching birds.

 How to build a mobile poultry hut